-Prepaid SIM cards and recharge vouchers are non-refundable and customers may not utilise all of their contracted rights within the service period.
-Such unutilised treatments are referred to as "breakage".
-An expected amount of breakage is estimated by management based on historical experience and is recognised as revenue in proportion to the pattern of telecommunications services provided to customers.
+Prepaid SIM cards and recharge vouchers are nonrefundable and customers may not utilise all the airtime under their contracts within the service period.
+Such unutilised airtime is referred to as "breakage".
+An expected amount of breakage is estimated by management based on historical utilisation rate and is recognised as revenue in proportion to the utilisation pattern of telecommunications services.

-Any residual contract liabilities at the end of the service period is fully recognised in the consolidated statement • of profit or loss and other comprehensive income.
+Any residual contract liabilities at the end of the service period are fully recognised in the consolidated statement of profit or loss and other comprehensive income.